News Explorer

 • Select feeds that should be shown in Notification Center:

-1. Tap on the ••• icon on top of the subscriptions list.
+1. Tap on the ••• icon on top of the feeds list.

 2. Tap Feed Manager.
 This option is not visible when the app is syncing.